 - Sensitivity to light and sound

 In severe cases, a car accident has the ability to inflict harsh injuries in addition to those listed above.
-For example, those who have been involved in a car accident may experience bleeding on the brain from head trauma if they hit their head.
+For example, those involved in a car accident may experience bleeding on the brain from head trauma if they hit their head.
 There is a possibility that those involved in severe car crashes may experience brain swelling after a car accident or head injury symptoms days later.

 To answer these questions, the injury may need to be assessed and a level of severity acknowledged by a qualified medical practitioner.
-This is because some accidents might result in a minor injury that poses limited threat or concern.
+This is because some accidents might result in a minor injury that poses a limited threat or concern.
 However, there are some cases where severe brain damage from a car accident could result in serious and life-long complications.

 The recovery time for a traumatic brain injury could be determined by the severity of the injury.
 If you’ve experienced a brain injury that has the potential to heal over time, the NHS claims that you might be recommended follow-up appointments to monitor your progression.
 You may also be recommended rehabilitation, which could include: